 Use stacks of Legos to help your child think about place value.
 Stacks of 10 Legos represent the tens place, while individual Legos represent the ones place.

 Example: Start with the number 22.
 To do this, you’d need two stacks of 10 Legos to represent the tens place, and two individual Legos to represent the ones place.
 Then ask your child to subtract five from 22.
 This involves splitting apart one of the 10-stacks so your child can see how this subtraction problem affects the tens value.

 Thinking about decimals is a lot more fun when you get to move around colorful Post-it notes.
 On a big sheet of paper, create a number line from 0 to 1.
 Then take several Post-it notes and write a different decimal on each one.
 Then ask your child to place the decimals in the correct order on the number line.

 Example: On one Post-it note, write “0.7.”
-On another note write “0.3,” and a third note write “0.03.”
+On another note, write “0.3,” and on a third note, write “0.03.”
 Then ask your child to place them in the correct order from smallest to biggest on the number line.

 It may help to start the activity by locating “benchmark” decimals like 0.5, then 0.25 and 0.75, before asking your child to place various Post-its on the number line.

 Fruit Roll-Ups can be a tasty way to help your child understand and compare fractions.
 Help your child cut the Roll-Ups into precise pieces.

 Example: Before eating, have your child practice making fractions with two equal strips.
 Cut one strip in half and cut the other into quarters.
 Then ask which piece is bigger — one-half or one-quarter?

 7. Measuring cups